Shailandra04/Natural_langauge_interpreter/README.md

 - **OCR Support**: Scan images, extract text, and translate the extracted text.
 - **Simple and Intuitive UI**: Easy-to-use interface built with Flutter.

-## Screenshots

-> Add screenshots of your app here, particularly showing the OCR and translation features.

 ## Prerequisites

 Before you begin, ensure you have the following installed: